adambard/learnxinyminutes-docs/c.html.markdown

 // declared with some other starting value.
 //**You may also declare functions as static to make them private**

-// NOTE that before C23, and unlike C++, functions taking no arguments without
+// Note that before C23, and unlike C++, functions taking no arguments without
 // an explicit `void` inside the parameter list will be treated as taking an
 // unknown number of arguments rather than no arguments. void testFunc3(void) {